Can we do anything if we have enough faith?

 Imagine how would you feel if Jesus said you should be able to move a mountain, but you could not because your faith was so pathetically small?
 If it was at least the size of a mustard seed, you could move a mountain.
 Since the disciples had never moved a mountain, their faith was smaller than a mustard seed.
 That would be an embarrassment.

-For those who believe that Jesus means a Christian can do anything with enough faith, this question must be asked, “Are we to think that God would really let us redesigning the planet by moving mountains and changing the shape of the oceans, creating new islands and redesign the universe?
+For those who believe that Jesus means a Christian can do anything with enough faith, this question must be asked, “Are we to think that God would really let us redesign the planet by moving mountains, changing the shape of the oceans, creating new islands and modifying the universe?
 If a Christian became angry with someone, would God actually allow him or her to redesign someone’s face?
 Has any Christian ever moved a mountain?
 No Christian has ever moved a mountain in modern times.

 Jesus was not saying the twelve disciples should be moving mountains or that Christians today should be able to move mountains.
 He was simply demonstrating that their faith was horribly small and that is why they worried, had doubts about God, were fearful and would panic.
 In Matthew 17:21 and Mark 9:27-29 Jesus stated that faith is not enough to cast out certain demons.
 We must go to Him in prayer to even cast out demons.
 There are limits to what Christians can do.

 Only God can do anything and everything.
 Are we to believe that we can do anything that God can do?
 Christ was demonstrating that their faith was extremely small.
 He was not encouraging them to seek power through faith.
 If so, then their faith would be rooted in themselves and not in God.
 Imagine a Christian wanting more faith so that they can cause God to give them what they want.
 Jesus was encouraging them to be men of faith.
 Men of faith in God are the eminent believers (James 5:16-18).

 Have Faith And Do Not Doubt – Cast Mountains Into The Sea